The people who meet and help the Doctor in Doctor Who

 - Hell-Bent for Leather: Jenny's black-leather Spy Catsuit, which she has been seen to wear under more usual clothing.

-- Insistent Terminology: Always addresses her wife simply as "Madame".
+- Insistent Terminology: Addresses her wife simply as "Madame", and only occasionally as "Vastra".

 - Lipstick Lesbian: Likes to conform to Victorian standards of female dress in non-violent situations, but wears more sensible combat gear underneath.